 Narcotic pain medicine (codeine, hydrocodone, and oxycodone) can make you constipated.
 If you are taking them, drink plenty of fluids and eat fruits and vegetables and other high-fiber foods to help keep your stools loose.

 Constipation is when you do not pass stool as often as you normally do.
-Your stool becomes hard and dry, and it is difficult to pass.Read Article Now Book Mark Article
+Your stool may become hard and dry, and it is difficult to pass.Read Article Now Book Mark Article

 Fiber is a substance found in plants.
 Dietary fiber, the kind you eat, is found in fruits, vegetables, and grains.
 Your body cannot digest fiber, s...Read Article Now Book Mark Article